yoraish/shortest_path_to_cpp/README.md

 }
 ```

 Moving on, let's implement `getSuccessors`.
-This takes in a position and returns all the possible positions that can be reached from that in one edge transition.
+This takes in a `SearchState` and returns all the possible `SearchState`s that can be reached from that in one edge transition.

 ```cpp